Kari Jobe: 2009–2011: Kari Jobe and Le Canto

 Jobe released her self-titled debut album on February 10, 2009.
 The album charted at No. 67 on the Billboard 200 and No. 3 on Billboards Christian music chart.
 A Spanish-language version of the album was released under the name Le Canto.
 The album Le Canto won a Dove Award in the category, Spanish Album of the Year at the 41st GMA Dove Awards.

-Prior to releasing Kari Jobe, Jobe had released a compilation album, Kari Jobe, a live concert album, Throneroom Worship: Live Acoustic Worship, and a Christmas album, Bethlehem.
+Prior to releasing Kari Jobe, Jobe had released a live worship album called Throneroom Worship: Live Acoustic Worship and a Christmas album called Bethlehem.

 From her self-titled album, "I'm Singing" debuted at No. 13 on Billboards Christian singles chart.
 Jobe's second single, "Healer", was released in 2009 and debuted at No. 33 on Billboard's Soft A/C chart.
 She released the single "Adore Him" in 2009, which appeared as part of Integrity Music's compilation album Worship and Adore: A Christmas Offering.

 She won two Dove Awards for Special Event Album of the Year and Spanish Language album and was nominated for New Artist of the Year.

 In 2011, Jobe signed with EMI CMG Sparrow Records.